Unveiling the Learning Mind of Language Models: A Cognitive Framework and Empirical Study: Conclusion

 \section{Conclusion}

 To address the lack of analyzing of learning ability in large language models, we propose a cognitively grounded framework that decomposes general learning into three key dimensions: learning from instructor, learning from concept, and learning from experience.
 This decomposition enables a principled analysis of how LLMs acquire, internalize, and apply new knowledge.
 Our experiments reveal that interaction enhances instruction-based learning, conceptual understanding scales with model size, and LLMs struggle in many-shot scenarios due to long-context limitations.
 Motivated by these findings, we introduce \OURS{}, a unified benchmark designed to evaluate general learning abilities across cognitively meaningful settings.
+While our current evaluation focuses on domains such as mathematics and games, future work should expand the scope of \OURS{} to encompass a broader range of learning contexts and conceptual domains.